-It’s a life that requires a deep focus on yourself.
+It’s a life that demands a deep focus on yourself.
 It’s all you, you, you.
-It’s a one-way road that goes from inside you out to the audience.
+It’s a one-way road that goes from inside of you out to the audience.

-Because of this, it’s hard for musicians to turn that off, switch directions, and just listen to others.
+Because of this, it’s hard for you to turn that off, switch directions, and just listen to others.

 The essence of marketing is looking at everything from the other person’s point of view.
 So it’s no surprise that musicians find it hard to switch into that mode.

 It’s OK.
 Have some compassion for your situation.
 It’s a side-effect of the craft.
 Don’t beat yourself up over it.